 Carbon monoxide poisoning

-CO produces toxicity by binding to red blood cell hemoglobin, disrupting oxygen binding, and leading to tissue hypoxia.
-Treatment primarily involves supportive care, particularly oxygen administration, and removal from the contaminated environment.
+Treatment primarily involves supportive care, particularly 100% oxygen administration, and removal from the contaminated environment.
 After removal of CO from the environment, CO will dissociate from hemoglobin within hours.

 Pediatric Patient Considerations:

-Infants and younger children may experience the effects of carbon monoxide poisoning before older children and adults in the household, and the effects may be nonspecific (irritability, poor feeding).
+Infants and younger children may experience the effects of CO poisoning before older children and adults in the household, and the effects may be nonspecific (irritability, poor feeding).

 T58.94XA – Toxic effect of carbon monoxide from unspecified source, undetermined, initial encounter